1987 MINNESOTA TWINS TOPPS BASEBALL CARDS

 Rookies and prospects rated cards as well, such as pitcher Allan Anderson who made his major league debut in 1987 and went 6-8 with a 3.86 ERA in 21 games.
 Other youngsters like infielder Tim Teufel and pitcher Brad Havens received cards highlighting their potential despite having seen limited major league action up to that point.
 Even long reliever Ron Romanick, who did not make an appearance for the Twins in ’87, was given a card as he remained on the Twin Cities roster.

-Read also: 1995 SCORE BASEBALL CARDS WORTH MONEY
+Read also: TIM MCCARVER BASEBALL CARDS

 The standard team logos, team name fonts, and card color/design from that era are all well represented.
 The 1987 Topps set delivers traditional nostalgia while also signifying an optimistic time of contention for the Minnesota franchise.
 The backdrop images used for many players are from Met Stadium, the Twins’ home field through the 1981 season before moving to the Hubert H. Humphrey Metrodome.
 Met Stadium had since been demolished but remained a source of familiarity and baseball history for Twin Cities fans.